-Unless you are purchasing through a PAC, the minimum initial purchase order for any Fund is \$500, regardless of whether you already have invested in another Fund or not and any subsequent investment must be a minimum of \$25.
+Unless you are purchasing through a PAC, the minimum initial purchase order for any Fund is \$500 and any subsequent investment must be a minimum of \$25.
 With a PAC, the minimum investment that can be made in a Fund on any investment date is \$25.